The Lego Batman Movie: Plot

-While the projector is being seized as evidence, Harley steals it back as part of Joker's plan and frees him, allowing him to return to Gotham with all the villains he had recruited in the Phantom Zone, including Sauron, who informs Joker that Batman is Bruce Wayne, which the latter interprets as them being roommates.
-The criminals ravage Gotham and conquer Wayne Manor.
+While the projector is being seized as evidence, Harley steals it back as part of Joker's plan and frees him, allowing him to return to Gotham with all the villains he had recruited in the Phantom Zone as they ravage the city and conquer Wayne Manor.
 Realizing that Gotham does need Batman after all, Barbara releases him and Robin and teams up with them and Alfred to stop the new threat.
 Although his teammates achieve some success in fighting the villains, Batman forcibly sends them away and confronts Joker alone, fearing that he might lose them just like his parents.

 Believing that Batman is incapable of changing his ways, Joker sends him to the Phantom Zone before stealing the Batcave's stash of confiscated bombs to destroy Gotham.
-Meanwhile, Phyllis, the Phantom Zone's warden, shows Batman his constant mistreatment of those closest to him; he finally accepts his greatest fear of being part of a family and decides to change.
+Meanwhile, Phyllis, the Phantom Zone's prison warden, shows Batman his constant mistreatment of those closest to him; he finally accepts his greatest fear of being part of a family and vows to better himself.
 Batman's teammates return to the fight to help him, but are endangered themselves.
 Batman makes a deal with Phyllis to temporarily return to Gotham to retrieve the Zone's escaped villains and arrives in time to save his teammates, apologizing to them for leaving them and requesting their help to defeat Joker.
 They agree, with Barbara taking on the mantle of Batgirl.

 With help from Joker's former team, Batman and his team defeat the escaped villains and send them back to the Phantom Zone.
 Unfortunately, Joker's bombs detonate, causing the plates below Gotham to divide in half and tear apart.
 Batman convinces Joker to help him by telling him he gives him purpose to be the hero he is.
 With the help of every civilian and villain, they manage to save Gotham, chain-linking themselves to reattach the plates.

-Batman reveals to Robin that he is Wayne, then goes to return to the Phantom Zone to face the consequences of his earlier behavior.
-However, Phyllis prevents him from doing so after realizing he is a hero and seeing how he changed to save everyone.
+Batman reveals to Robin that he is Bruce, then goes to return to the Phantom Zone to face the consequences of his earlier behavior.
+However, Phyllis allows him to stay after realizing he is a hero and seeing how he changed to save everyone.
 Afterward, Batman gives their adversaries a head start, knowing they will be no match for his team.